 Using Invidious

-Users can use Invidious to search for videos, stream them, and even use features like comments and playlists, all while maintaining a degree of anonymity and minimizing the amount of data shared with Google.
-Since it's an open-source project, it's community-driven and can be customized or hosted separately by different users or organizations.
+Users can utilize Invidious to locate videos, watch them, and even use features like comments and playlists, all while preserving a degree of anonymity and reducing the amount of data shared with Google.
+Since it's an open-source project, it's maintained by the community and can be altered or hosted autonomously by different individuals or organizations.

 Unblocking YouTube On Android using Free DNS Servers